poloxue/iterm2-zsh-tmux-vim/readme.md

 If your like coding on your terminal, you must want have a easy-to-use workflow.
-Today, I'm going to share how to set up a high-productivityworlflow for you.
+Today, I'm going to share how to set up a high-productivity workflow for you.

 # Installation